Bergen County Divorce Lawyers

 Proudly Serving Clients Throughout New Jersey - (201) 500-2151

 A combination of a strong support system and a good divorce attorney will help guide you through these emotional and difficult times and make sure that your rights are respected and your needs are met.
 From legal separation to name changes to questions of paternity and legitimization, Herbert & Weiss has the answers to your family law issues and needs.

-The ending of a marriage is understandably a very stressful and emotional time for many.
-Often, one’s desire is simply to get the process over with as soon as possible and begin the process of starting a new life.
-It’s important to realize, however, that the court orders made in a final judgment of divorce do more than just dissolve a marriage; they affect property rights and custodial rights that greatly impact the lives of the divorcing couple and their children immediately and for years into the future.
 Now is the time to hire skilled and knowledgeable legal professionals who will make sure that you make the right choices that are best for you and your kids – not out of emotion or anxiety but with your best interests at heart.
-The Englewood family law attorneys at Herbert & Weiss, LLP are here to guide you through this process, make smart, well-informed decisions, and represent your interests in every aspect of your New Jersey divorce.
+The skilled family law attorneys at Herbert & Weiss, LLP are here to guide you through this process, make smart, well-informed decisions and represent your interests in every aspect of your New Jersey divorce.

 New Jersey Divorce Requirements

-In addition to claiming or proving the appropriate ground for divorce, a couple divorcing in New Jersey must also meet a residency requirement: at least one of the spouses must have been a resident of New Jersey for at least one year before filing for divorce in the state.
+In addition to claiming or proving the appropriate ground for divorce, at least one of the spouses must have been a resident of New Jersey for at least one year before filing for divorce in the state.

 Help with Contested and Uncontested Divorce in New Jersey